zendvolabs/zendvocontract/README.md

 4.  **Real-World Utility:** Connecting blockchain technology directly to Nigerian bank accounts via local payout partners, driving adoption of Web3 solutions for real-world financial needs.
 5.  **Financial Inclusion:** Providing a good on/off-ramp experience that bridges global stablecoin liquidity with local financial systems.

+## Who is Zendvo For?

+- **Diaspora Senders:** Specifically targeting young adults (18-35) in the US, UK, and Canada looking for a more meaningful way to send money home to Nigeria.
+- **Domestic Gifting (Future Phase):** Nigerians sending to Nigerians for birthdays, anniversaries, and holidays where surprise is key.
+- **Memorable Occasions:** Perfect for Valentine's Day, graduations, and surprise celebrations where the timing of the gift is as important as the gift itself.

 ## Development Guide

 ### Prerequisites